 User Research

-UX Designers collect data through user research, which is essential in ensuring you have the best product possible.
+UX Designers collect data through user research, which is essential for ensuring the best product possible.
 UX Designers will conduct interviews, share surveys, and test the product to see what needs improvement and what is working for the user.
-Through these research methods, and with this data, you can improve the outcomes of your product and quickly determine the needs of your consumer.
+Through these research methods and the data collected, you can improve your product's outcomes and quickly determine the needs of your consumers.

 Prototyping